Alternative Views:

 in the miniature story has Major Robert Anderson and his troops

 entering Fort Sumter on Dec.
-26, 1860, as they prepared to defend it against
+26, 1860, as they prepare to defend it against

 more.
 The whole production finally ends with the evacuation and burning of Richmond